pythonkid2/DevOps-Practice/Q&A/Devops.md

 # Use an official Node.js image as the base image
 FROM node:14

-# Set the working directory in the container
+# set the working directory to /usr/src/app in the container.
 WORKDIR /usr/src/app

-# Copy package.json and package-lock.json to the working directory
+# copy package.json and package-lock.json to the working directory
 COPY package*.json ./

 # Install dependencies